Bug #2825

 History

-Updated by Time4Tea almost 3 years ago
+Updated by Time4Tea over 3 years ago

 Hey, I just want to flag that I have resolved this.
 The issue was that, as well as mesa, I had to also update my llvm-libs.
 It seemed that package was out of date and was causing some sort of runtime issue with the mesa drivers.
 I now have mesa 20.1.4 installed and working.